chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

     If a step in the deployment fails, XL Deploy stops executing and marks the step as `FAILED`.
 Click the step to see information about the failure in the output log.

+### Mapping deployables using the default GUI

+* You can manually map a specific deployable by dragging it from the left side and dropping it on a specific container in the deployment execution screen.
+The cursor will indicate whether it is possible to map the deployable type to the container type.

 ## Deploy using the legacy GUI

 To deploy an application to an environment: